Glutamine—fructose-6-phosphate transaminase (isomerizing)

-Thus, the two substrates of this enzyme are L-glutamine and D-fructose 6-phosphate, whereas its two products are L-glutamate and D-glucosamine 6-phosphate.
+The two substrates of this enzyme first characterised from Neurospora crassa are L-glutamine and D-fructose 6-phosphate (shown in its open-chain ketone form).
+Its products are L-glutamic acid and D-glucosamine 6-phosphate.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-glutamine:D-fructose-6-phosphate isomerase (deaminating).
 This enzyme participates in glutamate metabolism and aminosugars metabolism.